yash365/NotesApp/README.md

 # NotesApp

-Notes App using Android Jetpack components
+Notes App using

+1. Android Jetpack components
+2. Kotlin basics

 To learn more about android jetback : https://developer.android.com/jetpack